ekazakova19/epam_events/README.md

   6. Allure as a report tool
   7. Page Object pattern for page description
   8. Jenkins pipeline as CI tool
+  9. Healenium as a tool for locator healing

 # Test coverage
 The following test cases has been automated :